 A top drive moves up and down the rig’s mast, providing torque and downward force as it rotates the drill bit in a well.

-“Since top drives eliminate the need for the kelly drive mechanism, and the rotary table is not utilized to rotate the drill string (like on conventional rotary rigs), the only thing that is rotating at the drill floor is smooth surfaced drill pipe,” explained Brent Kryzanowski, the Top Drive Superintendent for Trinidad’s Canadian fleet.
+“Since top drives eliminate the need for the kelly drive mechanism, and the rotary table is not utilized to rotate the drill string (like on conventional rotary rigs), the only thing that is rotating at the drill floor is smooth surfaced drill pipe,” explained Brent Kryzanowski, General Manager, Canadian Operations and Top Drive expert for Trinidad’s Canadian fleet.

 On rigs with a top drive, many of the potentially dangerous tasks that are performed on the rig floor are minimized.